Solar panels essentials

 The two main types of active solar panel systems are solar water heating and photovoltaic (PV) solar panels.

-While they might look similar, and both consist of panels on your roof, solar water heating and solar PV are quite different.
+Both consist of panels on your roof.
+Although they might look similar, solar water heating and solar PV are quite different.
+Use our tool to find out the key differences between the two systems.

-Solar PV or solar electricity uses the energy from the sun to produce electricity, which you can then use in your home and/or export onto the grid.
-Solar PV is an expensive technology (about £7,000 for an average system), but financial support is currently available under the government's Feed-in Tariff (FIT) scheme, which provides cash payments to households that produce their own electricity at home using renewable technology.
-The Government is proposing to cut the amount of feed-in-tariff for small domestic solar PV installations by 87% from 1 January 2016.
-So if you are considering getting solar PV panels, we recommend you get them now.
+Solar PV panels use the energy from the sun to produce electricity, which you can then use in your home and/or export to the national grid.
+Solar PV is an expensive technology (between £5,000 and £8,000 for an average system), but financial support is currently available under the government's Feed-in Tariff (FIT) scheme.
+This provides cash payments to households that produce their own electricity at home using renewable technology.

-Solar water heating, also referred to as solar thermal or solar heating, uses energy from the sun to heat up water.
-It is mostly used to heat up your domestic hot water system.
-Solar water heating costs between £3,000 and £5,000, and is eligible for a financial incentive called the Renewable Heat Incentive (RHI), which financially rewards those who use renewable energy to heat their homes.
+Solar water heating uses energy from the sun to heat water.
+It's mostly used to heat up your domestic hot water system.
+Solar water heating costs between £3,000 and £5,000, and is eligible for a scheme called the Renewable Heat Incentive (RHI).
+This financially rewards those who use renewable energy to heat their homes.

 Buying and installing solar panels

 We have found evidence of solar panel salespeople mis-selling.
-To make sure you don't get caught out, you can see videos of our undercover investigation into the kinds of tactics salespeople use, plus read advice on how to buy panels, by clicking the links below:
+To make sure you don't get caught out, you can watch videos of our undercover investigation into the kinds of tactics salespeople use, plus read advice on how to buy panels: